Grouping Bar in Blazor Pivot Table Component

 Show or hide specific dropdown icon

-To disable the dropdown icon for a specific button, set the property ShowValueTypeIcon to false to the corresponding field in the PivotViewDataSourceSettings.
+You can hide the dropdown icon for a particular field button in the Pivot Table’s grouping bar.
+To do this, set the ShowValueTypeIcon property to false for the desired field within the PivotViewDataSourceSettings.

 @using Syncfusion.Blazor.PivotView